christopherjnash/OSCE-Grader/README.md

 ### **2️⃣ Configure the Grader**
 The **grading prompt, model selection, API key location, and default file paths** are managed in `config.py`.
 Modify `config.py` as needed to customize the grading behavior for your institution.
+Available models and pricing are available in the [OpenAI API Documentation](https://platform.openai.com/docs/pricing)

 Example of `config.py` settings:
 ```python